 Before meeting with your advisor, you should compile a list of 6 to 10 open courses that you are most excited about taking.
-In order to determine if a course has space left, visit the online portal at: https://mycampus2.pitzer.edu/ics and choose the "Course Schedule" tab.
+In order to determine if a course has space left, visit the MyCampus2Portal Pitzer College online portal and choose the "Course Schedule" tab.
 Courses that are full are indicated by "Closed" in the Status column.

-An Academic Orientation Overview session is being hosted with information coming to the New Student Orientation Sakai Site for new students.
+An Academic Orientation Overview session is being hosted with information coming to the New Student Orientation 2024 Canvas Site for new students.